furiouspilgrim/furiouspilgrim/README.md

-- 👋 Hi, I’m @kayifman
+- 👋 Hi, I’m @furiouspilgrim
 - 👀 I’m interested in game development and Unreal Engine
 - 🌱 I’m currently learning base of C++ languange
 - 💞️ I’m looking to collaborate on videogames
-- 📫 max.colt.ov@gmail.com and @kayifman on Telegram, Instagram
+- 📫 max.colt.ov@gmail.com and @furious_pilgrim on Telegram, Instagram